neologd/mecab-unidic-neologd/README.md

     ./configure; make; sudo make install

 - xz
-    - Use to decompress a xz package of a seed of mecab-unidic-neologd
+    - Use to decompress a xz package of a seed of mecab-unidic-NEologd

 Please install at any time other lack library.